ddast/xandra-server/README.md

   ```
   # zypper install xdotool-devel
   ```
+* FreeBSD
+  The version in ports (x11/xdotool) is too old (2.20110530.1) and does not work.
+With a more current version from upstream it works fine.

 Depending on your installation installing a C compiler (probably *gcc*) or *make* may also be required.